 Scream 7 plot

-Scream 7 is due to take a sharp turn away from the plotlines set up in its predecessors.
+Scream 7 took a sharp turn away from the plotlines set up in its predecessors.
 With Melissa Barrera and Jenna Ortega not returning for the sequel, Sam's storyline is seemingly done after she took a page from her father's (Billy Loomis) book and stabbed her enemies.
+Rather than focus on the Carpenter sisters, Scream 7 goes back to its franchise roots and follows Neve Campbell's Sidney Prescott once again.

-During an interview with Entertainment Tonight, Campbell shared that Scream 7 will be centered around her character, and fans can expect a similar dynamic to the one we've seen in the recent Halloween movies with Jamie Lee Curtis and Michael Myers.
+During an interview with Entertainment Tonight, Campbell shared that Scream 7 would be centered around her character, and that fans can expect a similar dynamic to the one we've seen in the recent Halloween movies with Jamie Lee Curtis and Michael Myers.
 David Gordon Green's 2018 Halloween showed us Laurie Strode fighting back against the man who traumatized her when she was a teen.
 Sidney obviously went through something very similar.

 Scream 7 cast